port-labs/port-docs/docs/create-self-service-experiences/setup-backend/jenkins-pipeline/jenkins-pipeline.md

 An example flow would be:

-1. A developer asks to run an Azure pipeline;
+1. A developer asks to run a Jenkins pipeline;
-2. Port sends a `POST` request with the action payload to the Azure webhook `URL`;
+2. Port sends a `POST` request with the action payload to the Jenkins webhook `URL`;
 3. The Jenkins webhook receives the new action request;
 4. The Jenkins webhook triggers the pipeline;